-6.2.1 Realization of the Freezing Point of Tin (Sn)
+6.3 Realization of the Freezing Point of Tin (Sn)

 Since tin requires a 25°C or more drop in temperature to achieve supercool, nucleation is achieved by additional cooling supplied by a cold gas flow.
-The procedure for the freezing point of tin is similar to that of the other fixed points, except the need to compensate for the large temperature difference required for supercool.
+The procedure for the freezing point of tin is similar to that of the other fixed points, with the following difference to compensate for the large temperature difference required for supercool..